 3. Obtain an "Add Permit Code" from the Instructor and the instructor's signature on the K-12 Special Admission Request Form

 The instructor will make the decision to either allow or deny a K-8 Student from attending the class.
 If the instructor allows the student to attend the class, please obtain an Add Permit Code and please ensure that the instructor signs the K-12 Special Admission Request Form.
 These items will need to be submitted to Admissions & Records to enroll in the class.

-4. Bring the completed K-12 Special Admission Request Form to the Admissions & Records Office
+4. Submit the K-12 Special Admission Request Form by email to firstname.lastname@example.org

 5. Complete an Application for Admissions in the Admissions & Records Office

 If you are 13 years of age or older you may complete an online application.